movingobjects/electron-react-starter/README.md

 # Electron React Starter
 Boilerplate for Electron + React apps.

-All scripts are tested to be run on macOS. *Sorry not sorry!*
+*Note: Scripts are set up to be run on macOS (but maybe work on Windows?).*

 ## Install